slonigiraf/whitepaper/slonigiraf/ENG.md

 | Cosmos   |  ???               |              [10,000](https://learn.bybit.com/blockchain/fastest-cryptocurrencies-high-tps/) |
 | Bitcoin  |                  7 |         [1,000,000](https://bakkt.com/blog/bitcoin-lightning-network)   |

-### The Slonigiraf network is comprised of validators that ensure security and collators that facilitate scaling
+### The Slonig network is comprised of validators that ensure security and collators that facilitate scaling

 **Figure 4**

-*Slonigiraf System Software Architecture*
+*Slonig System Software Architecture*

 <img alt="Image" src="https://github.com/slonigiraf/slon-whitepaper/blob/main/img/blockchain.png?raw=true" width="500">

-The proposed system, Slonigiraf, is based on the principles of the [Polkadot blockchain platform](https://polkadot.network/PolkaDotPaper.pdf).
+The proposed system, Slonig, is based on the principles of the [Polkadot blockchain platform](https://polkadot.network/PolkaDotPaper.pdf).
 It consists of two interconnected components: [Slon](https://github.com/slonigiraf/whitepaper/blob/main/slon/ENG.md), a reputation system, and [GIRAF](https://github.com/slonigiraf/whitepaper/blob/main/giraf/ENG.md), a lobbying and legislation system.
 These two systems are implemented as separate blockchains connected through a relay chain, allowing for the deployment of multiple Slon and GIRAF modules (see Figure 4).
 This design provides scalability and allows the system to accommodate many users while also addressing the varying needs of the population.

-The GIRAF component of Slonigiraf utilizes the consensus mechanisms of Polkadot to facilitate agreement on essential education skills and teaching methods.
-The Slon module, which also serves as the name of the Slonigiraf cryptocurrency, stores information about diploma validity and tutors' reputation.
+The GIRAF component of Slonig utilizes the consensus mechanisms of Polkadot to facilitate agreement on essential education skills and teaching methods.
+The Slon module, which also serves as the name of the Slonig cryptocurrency, stores information about diploma validity and tutors' reputation.

 ## Appendix 1